 If you think you have symptoms of Coronavirus such as a new or continuous cough, high temperature or loss of tase and smell please telephone NHS 111 or go on line to NHS 111 Online

-For patients that are unable to use these online tools, and all self care measures have been exhausted or your symptoms are worsening or you have a significant health concern, please call the surgery on the normal way
+For patients that are unable to use these online tools, and all self care measures have been exhausted or your symptoms are worsening or you have a significant health concern, please call the surgery on the normal way on 01159865410

 If you are seen at the surgery your clinician will need to wear gloves, gown and mask so do not be alarmed.
 You will also be asked to wear a face covering as this is now government guidance Stay safe outside your home

 Since 1ST OCTOBER 2020 We no longer accept medication requests over the telephone.
 You can request your repeat medication on line through the NHS App and there are many local pharmacies who will accept direct requests for repeat medication over the telephone and even deliver for free.
 If you wish to request your medication at the surgery please bring you repeat slip and post it in the box.
 We ask that you must wear a face mask and leave immediately.
 Any queries can be written on the slip, please do not ask the receptionist as we need to minimise patients in the waiting room

 Alternatively you can send your medication request by email to: firstname.lastname@example.org and we will process this for you and send it to your nominated pharmacy